DillonJettCallis/Scriptly/readme.md

 Scriptly is pretty simple actually, so simple I can't believe no one has tried it before.
 You execute the Scriptly main method passing in the name of the language and a file.

-Example: "scriptly kotlin C:\myScript.kotlin someArgForScript"
+Example: "scriptly exec kotlin C:\myScript.kotlin someArgForScript"

 Scriptly will read in the file.

 * If your file starts with a `#!` or `::#!`, then all lines until a corresponding `!#` or `::!#`  will be skipped.
  This is to allow standalone shell scripts in either bash or cmd.
 (More info below).
 * Then Scriptly will look for a comment.
-This will depend on the language, but by default it will try to find a C style block comment begining with /* and ending with */.
+This will depend on the language, but by default it will try to find a Java style block comment begining with /* and ending with */.
 (Please note that any extra '\*' are not allowed)
 * If that comment is found Scriptly will read it and it will expect it to contain a list of Maven dependencies delimited by whitespace in Gradle short style, ie: groupId:artifactId:version.